pmfarley/SNO-AzureStackHCI/SNO-AzureStackHCI.md

    **When complete, select "_Create_".**

-   **NOTE:** You will have to transfer the Discovery ISO file from where you downloaded it earlier, to the Azure Stack HCI server.
+   **NOTE:** You will have to transfer the Discovery ISO file from where you downloaded it earlier, to the Azure Stack HCI Cluster Storage Shared Volume.

 <p align="center"><img width="500" alt="image" src="step_2f.png"></p>